 The summer language courses will follow a cohort model, facilitating personal connections no matter where you are.
 Small groups will walk through the material together, engaging many different modes of learning, including: participating in small groups on zoom, watching recorded lecture videos, meeting with a tutor virtually one-on-one, and working through vocabulary and translation exercises independently and at your own pace.

 To allow for maximum flexibility to suit a wide variety of learner’s schedules, the bulk of the course will be taught asynchronously, with lectures, exercises, and quizzes watched and completed at a time of each student’s convenience each day.
-There will also be small group meetings for a total of approximately two hours per day that will be available at several different times to suit a variety of student schedules, as well as optional meetings for enrichment exercises.
+There will also be small group meetings for 90 minutes per day that will be available at different times to suit student schedules, as well as optional meetings for enrichment exercises.

-For those who choose to enroll in a summer language course, you should plan to enroll in a fall semester course in which to continue your new language skills.
+For those in degree programs who choose to enroll in a summer language course, you should plan to enroll in a fall semester course in which to continue your new language skills.
 You may keep your Hebrew fresh through the one-credit OT1153 Hebrew Translation course and/or with any Hebrew exegesis course with the prefix OT34XX.
 For Greek, the options are NT1153 Greek Translation and/or any Greek exegesis course with the prefix NT34XX.